bhmj/pg-api/README.md

 ## Query processing

 The order of query processing in PG-API is as follows:

+If **NO** Finalizing function is specified:

 1. query is parsed and matching `Method` is found in the config file
-2. [preprocessing](#preprocessing-postprocessing) is executed if any item found in `Enhance` section
+2. [preprocessing](#preprocessing--postprocessing) is executed if any item found in `Enhance` section
-3. SQL query is built based on query params and using calling con
+3. SQL query is built based on query params and using calling convention
 4. DB query is excecuted
+5. The response is returned
+6. Postprocessing is executed in the background (if defined)

+If Finalizing function **IS** specified:

+1. query is parsed and matching `Method` is found in the config file
+3. SQL query is built based on query params and using calling convention
+4. DB query is excecuted
+5. [preprocessing](#preprocessing--postprocessing) is executed if any item found in `Enhance` section
+6. **Finalizing** SQL query is built based on query params and using calling convention
+7. DB query is excecuted **with the ID received from the step 4**
+8. Postprocessing is executed in the background (if defined)

 ## Query parts